 The FA Disability Cup Finals returned to St George’s Park in July 2021 with five major finals all live on BT Sport, the first time the competition has been broadcast live.

 The 2021 Finals were the fifth edition of the competition and saw five cup finals scheduled across the weekend, delivered in partnership with a range of impairment-specific organisations.

-The weekend will see SGP host the FA Disability Cup, which is the largest competition of its kind in this country, and for the past four years it has ensured that players within impairment-specific football have a national FA competition to call their own, complete with dreams of reaching the national football centre for finals weekend.
+The Disability Cup is the largest competition of its kind in this country, giving players within impairment-specific football a national competition of their own, complete with dreams of reaching St. George’s Park for finals weekend.

 The FA Disability Cup returned to St. George’s Park on Saturday 15 and Sunday 16 June 2019 with five cup finals taking place across the weekend.

 Five hard-fought finals, which included Amputee, Blind, Cerebral Palsy, Partially Sighted and Powerchair football, were contested by some of the nation’s most successful grassroots teams who competed to be crowned national champions in their respective discipline.

 The players competing across the weekend were cheered on by a jubilant crowd of friends and family who joined media outlets such as Sky Sports News and ITV in celebrating the importance of disability football and the impact it has on those that play.

 It is our ambition that the FA Disability Cup Finals weekend will become a key date in the football calendar, with St. George’s Park providing a world-class backdrop for the culmination of each partner competition’s cup final.

 See highlights of the 2019 finals weekend at St. George’s Park below: